shamimbdpro/unlimited-theme-addons/readme.txt

 Tags: elementor, elements, addons, elementor addon, elementor widget, elementor faq, woocommerce elementor, page builder, product grid, countdown timer, wordpress page builder
 Requires at least: 4.0
 Tested up to: 5.9
-Stable tag: 1.1.6
+Stable tag: 1.1.7
 Requires PHP: 5.6
 License: GPLv2 or later

 == Description ==
-Enhance your [Elementor](https://wordpress.org/plugins/elementor/) page builder widgets and take your website functionality to the next step.
-It is a very essential addon for elementor. if you Looking to add extra functionality to the Elementor page builder then this plugin will be helpful for you.
-Talented developers have helped grow Elementor even further.
+Enhance your [Elementor](https://wordpress.org/plugins/elementor/) page builder widgets and take your website functionality to the next level.
+It is a very essential addon for elementor. if you are Looking to add extra functionality to the Elementor page builder then this plugin will be more effective for you.
 Explore the most invaluable third party add-ons for Elementor.
-Using unlimited theme addons you can quickly increase your website performance.
+Using unlimited theme addons you can quickly enhance your website performance.
 You can easily make a woocommerce product grid and product list using this plugin.
-We are trying to enhance your business to the next level with this plugin.
+We are trying to boost your business to the next level with this plugin.
+You can get Elementor Pro features in free while using the plugin.
+Elementor template shortcode and custom Template kit is available in free.

 ### [View Demo](http://codepopular.com/unlimited-theme-addons) | [Free Support](https://wordpress.org/support/plugin/unlimited-theme-addons/) | [Buy Pro with $4.99](https://codepopular.com/product/unlimited-theme-addons-pro/) | [Add a Review](https://wordpress.org/support/plugin/unlimited-theme-addons/reviews/#new-post)